MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/ProviderManager.md

 > Available in the `CommunityToolkit.Authentication` package.

 > [!IMPORTANT]
 > Windows Community Toolkit - Graph Controls and Helpers packages are in preview.
-To get started using WCT preview packages visit: https://aka.ms/wct/wiki/previewpackages
+To get started using WCT preview packages visit the [WCT Preview Packages wiki page](https://aka.ms/wct/wiki/previewpackages).

 ## Set the GlobalProvider